Patribots4738/Reefscape2025/README.md

   ![image](/images/climb_attempt.png)

 ### Joystick Axis Remapping
   We use Xbox controllers to control the robot.
-However, the range of the joystick axis from the Xbox controller is the shape of a skewed square with chamfered edges which is preferable for usage.
+However, the range of the joystick axis from the Xbox controller is the shape of a skewed square with chamfered edges which is not preferable for usage.
 In PatriBoxController, we remapped the range of input to a circle that is easier to use.
 Here's our [desmos](https://www.desmos.com/calculator/e07raajzh5) if you want to check out the math!

 ______